 - Consider the use of sidewalk decals or other visual cues to encourage customers to stay at least 6 feet apart and at least 6 feet from seated diners.

-- Customers are not allowed to sit at a bar or stand while in the restaurant.
+- Customers should remain seated and may not stand and congregate while in the restaurant.

 - Employees should stay at least 6 feet from customers when possible.
-Deliver items to table on service trays to minimize time staff are close to customers.
+Deliver items to tables on service trays to minimize the time staff are close to customers.

 - Place signage at former smoking and vaping areas to indicate that they are closed to avoid creating gathering spots.

-- Limit indoor seating to 25% of the stated fire code occupancy for seated dining.
-If the lawful occupancy is unknown then the density must not exceed 1 person per 60 square feet in the dining area including staff.
+- Limit indoor seating to 50% of the stated fire code occupancy for seated dining.
+If the lawful occupancy is unknown, then the density must not exceed 1 person per 30 square feet in the dining area including staff.

 - Promote online ordering, curbside pickup, and delivery options.